Introduction

 covered by the following documentation.

-information or if you want to have a training organised on this
+if you need any further information or if you want to have training

 Installation